Ensuring a Safe Operations Your children are safe in our program. Learn More

 Indigenous Peoples in Texas

-It's impossible to talk about native plants and animals of the land without talking about the Native people.
+It's impossible to talk about native plants and animals of the land without talking about the Native people of the land.
 Historical records of Native American peoples are scarce for a reason.
-Before European colonization, an estimated 600 groups of Indigenous people lived on the Texas prairies and worked in harmony with nature.
-Information was usually passed on by word of mouth from generation to generation.

 Most of the records of Indigenous peoples that are widely available are firsthand accounts from settlers, so they tend to be extremely negatively biased.
-Furthermore, cultural practices, stories, and teachings were destroyed along with the villages and homes of the native people.
+Additionally, cultural practices, stories, and teachings were destroyed along with the villages and homes of the native people.

-Indigenous Americans lived on the prairie for centuries, coexisting with nature and working with the land.
-People foraged and gathered plants that grew on the landscape to make food, drinks, medicines, dyes, and textiles.
+Indigenous people foraged and gathered plants that grew on the landscape to make food, drinks, medicines, dyes, and textiles.
 They fished and hunted large game like buffalo for meat, then used the rest of the animal bodies to make clothing, art, tools, and housewares.
-They prayed over the land and thanked Mother Earth for Her gifts.
 Indigenous peoples placed the utmost importance on treating the land and animals with respect and reverence.
 We are not separate from or superior to the land, but part of it.

 Indigenous Americans still live in Texas and the rest of the United States.
 They are working to reclaim their ancestry and culture.
 Most Indigenous groups work with organizations and governments across the state to advocate for the environment and pass important legislation about land stewardship.